 I did my very best and waited until after Labor Day to pull out all of my fall flavors and so naturally that means pumpkin, pumpkin, and a lot more PUMPKIN.
 I was looking over all the pumpkin recipes I already have here on the blog and realized that my all time favorite dessert was missing from my extensive overnight oats list.
 I needed to remedy that before fall was here for real.

-In all honesty, I am really not sure how I missed Pumpkin Pie oats for almost four years.
+In all honesty, I am really not sure how I missed Pumpkin Pie Overnight Oats for almost four years.
 It really doesn’t make sense considering pumpkin pie is my favorite pie and overnight oats are my favorite breakfast of all time.
 I love coconut cream pie and made Coconut Cream Pie Overnight Oats years ago.
 Carrot Cake Overnight Oats?
 I’ve got ’em.

-And now, finally, we have Pumpkin Pie Overnight Oats.
-I know, I know.
-It’s about time!
+Finally we have Pumpkin Pie Overnight Oats.

 When it comes to pumpkin pie, like the baked goodness that my grandma makes the world’s best version, I prefer my ratio of whipped cream to pie a 2:1, meaning I want my layer of whipped cream to be two times as high as the actual pie.
 I love my pumpkin pie, but I am not one to be seen with a naked piece of pie.
 Give me all the whipped cream!
 They were made to be together.

 I am now thinking these oats are looking a little naked without a big dollop of whipped cream so I will let you remedy that when you make them for yourself, k??

 Pumpkin Pie Overnight Oats are easier than pie!

 If you are new to the whole world of overnight oats, they are, no pun intended, easy as pie.